alanhoff/gotohead/README.md

 # gotohead

-> Get a css snippet and put into the style tag on head of HTML document.
+> Get css snippets and put into the style tag on head of HTML document.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`